When to Use Dictionary Encoding for Categorical GIS Fields

 Decision at a Glance

-Encode only when cardinality and null rate both stay within budget; otherwise fall back to plain encoding:
+Encode only when cardinality and null rate both stay within budget; otherwise fall back to plain encoding so downstream codecs see clean integer arrays:

 |---|---|---|---|